-ICT is used across the school to complement the teaching and learning of English.
+ICT is used across the school to complement the teaching, learning and assessing of English.
 The children will have opportunities to use ICT to reinforce their knowledge of SPAG, to create presentations or to do research for their writing.
 The children are able to read books on their computers and tablets using the 'Bug Club' reading programme.